 Beginnings Marathon was first presented in March 2015 at Kunsthalle Osnabrueck in Osnabrueck, Germany, staged in the Kunsthalle’s spectacular medieval cathedral.

-In October 2015, the second incarnation of Beginnings Marathon took place at HAU Hebbel am Ufer, a performance and dance venue in Berlin, Germany.
+In October 2015, the second incarnation of Beginnings Marathon took place at HAU Hebbel am Ufer in Berlin, Germany.

 The third staging of the project was in June 2016 at a public library in Zagreb, Croatia, and was jointly organized and co-presented by WHW/Galerija Nova and Galerija Prozori.